 Alpha-Pinene (.11% in our tests) is found in pines and rosemary.
 It has the strong scent of pine.
 Beta-Pinene( .05 %) is found in parsley, basil, and hops.

 Alpha-Pinene’s superpower is that it inhibits the breakdown of specific enzymes and may thereby aid memory abilities.
-One study also found it to be a potent anti-inflammatory agent against Acute Pancreatitis.
-This terpene has been found to be antimicrobial, have anti-cancer properties and it shows promise in helping with respiratory problems.
+One study done with mice also found it to be a potent anti-inflammatory agent against Acute Pancreatitis.
 Research also suggests that both Alpha-Pinene and Beta-Pinene possess anti-infectious bronchitis virus properties.

 Its superpowers are wide ranging and include its antifungal effect and antimicrobial activity.
-Also important for a lot of individuals interested in CBD Hemp Oils is Nerolidol’s power to provide a stress relieving effect.
+Also important for a lot of individuals interested in CBD Hemp Oils is Nerolidol’s potential to provide a stress relieving effect as documented by research done with mice.

 Lots of people know and use this next member of Team Terpene, D-limonene (.06% in our test).
 It is commonly found in citrus essential oils.
 It is one of the most commonly used terpenes.
 It is an ingredient in food, drugs, make-up, and detergents.

-This terpene’s superpower: it reduces anxiety and stimulates the immune system.
+This terpene’s possible superpowers: in studies on rats, it has been shown to reduce anxiety and stimulate the immune system.
 Good combo move Limonene!
-It is also used to promote weight loss, prevent cancer, treat cancer, and treat bronchitis.
+It has also been shown in a study with mice to promote weight loss.
+In a study involving human cell cultures, it showed promise in cancer treatment.
 Sounds like a terpene we could all get to know and love.

 Now, let me introduce you to Linalool (.05% in Fusion tests).
 “Lina Lool” (OK, we did that for fun) is found in many common flowers and spices including lavender, cinnamon, and mint.
 She has a pleasant smell that has made her quite popular.
 Lina Lool is used in 60-80% of cleaning and hygiene products.
 That’s a lot of products.

-This terpene’s superpower: in addition to smelling fabulous, it provides pain, anxiety and inflammation relieving properties and is also an anticonvulsant.
+This terpene’s superpower: in addition to smelling fabulous, animal studies have shown it to possess pain, anxiety and inflammation relieving properties and is also an anticonvulsant.

 Alpha-Terpineol (.05% in our tests) is found in pine oil as well as other oils.
 But don’t let that seemingly dull back story blind you to its use and benefits.

 This terpene’s superpower is that it can be used as a fragrance, for flavor, and cleaning.
 What you might not know is that it has also been shown in research to be beneficial medicinally.
-It is antimicrobial, antifungal, and is acclaimed for its anti-inflammatory effect.
+Scientific journals have published papers about its antimicrobial and antifungal effects.
+It is also acclaimed for its anti-inflammatory effect.

 Valancene’s superpower is that it gives off a citrus aroma which is known as a repellent for ticks and mosquitos.
 Heck yeah, I knew I liked this terpene.
 But there is also growing evidence that it may also have anti-inflammatory effects.